 - Jewelry from the Walters Art Gallery and the Zucker Family Collection.
 The Walters Art Gallery, Baltimore.
 1987.

 - The Castellani and Italian Archaeological Jewelry.
-The Bard Graduate Center for Studies in the Decorative Arts, Design, and Culture, New York.
+The Bard Graduate Center, New York.
 2004-2005.

 - Rinehart's Studio: Rough Stone to Living Marble.
 The Walters Art Museum, Baltimore.
 2015.